Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: Methodology

 \subsection{A Bayesian implementation of the hierarchical model}

-As is the common practice with most implementation of HB methodology, the model parameters will be estimated using Monte Carlo Markov Chain (MCMC) method of sampling from posterior distributions.
-Assume weakly informative priors on the hyperparameters: $\beta, \mbox{and}\ \sigma_v$.
+As is the common practice with most implementations of HB methodology, the model parameters will be estimated using Monte Carlo Markov Chain (MCMC) method of sampling from posterior distributions.
+Assume weakly informative priors (\cite{gelman2008weakly}) on the model hyperparameters: $\alpha, \beta, \xi_c, \lambda, \sigma_v, \mbox{and} \ \sigma_v$.
 At each MCMC iteration $(r = 1, \dots, R)$ step, the following is generated for the area $i$: